-In February 2015, the FASB issued ASU No. 2015-02, "Consolidation (Topic 810): Amendments to the Consolidation Analysis" that amends the criteria for determining whether limited partnerships and similar entities are VIEs, clarifies when a general partner or asset manager should consolidate an entity and eliminates the indefinite deferral of certain aspects of VIE accounting guidance for investments in certain investment funds.
+In February 2015, the FASB issued ASU No. 2015-02, "Consolidation (Topic 810): Amendments to the Consolidation Analysis" ("ASU 2015-02") that amends the criteria for determining whether limited partnerships and similar entities are VIEs, clarifies when a general partner or asset manager should consolidate an entity and eliminates the indefinite deferral of certain aspects of VIE accounting guidance for investments in certain investment funds.
 Money market funds registered under Rule 2a-7 of the Investment Company Act and similar funds are exempt from consolidation under the new guidance.
-The new accounting guidance is effective beginning on January 1, 2016.
-Early adoption is permitted; however, we do not expect to adopt this new guidance early.
-The guidance is not expected to have a material impact on our consolidated statement of financial condition.
+The new accounting guidance is effective beginning on January 1, 2017.
+Early adoption is permitted.
+We elected to early adopt ASU 2015-02 in 2015.
+The adoption of ASU 2015-02 did not have a material impact on our consolidated statement of financial condition.